 The Company's operating expenses consist primarily of commissions to agents, salaries, employee benefits and payroll taxes, provisions for claims and office occupancy and operations.
-Operating expenses in 2011 increased 29.5% compared with 2010 primarily due to increases in commissions, salaries, employee benefits and payroll taxes and premium and retaliatory taxes as a result of the increase in premium revenues.
-Following is a summary of the Company's operating expenses.
+Operating expenses in 2012 increased 21.9% compared with 2011 primarily due to increases in commissions, salaries, employee benefits and payroll taxes, provision for claims and professional and contract labor fees.

+Following is a summary of the Company's operating expenses for 2012 and 2011.
 Intersegment eliminations have been netted; therefore, the individual segment amounts will not agree to Note 13 in the accompanying Consolidated Financial Statements.